 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal privacy law affording students certain rights with respect to their education records.
 St. John's College strives for full compliance with this law.
-The Admissions Officer/Registrar serves as the institutional FERPA Compliance Officer.
+The registrar and admissions administrator serves as the institutional FERPA Compliance Officer.